-Type the name of your city to find GED® prep courses.
+Type the name of your city to find GED® prep classes near you.
 We are updating our listing of GED schools across America regularly.
-This list is the 2017 edition of our GED classes and GED programs list.
+This list is the 2018 edition of our GED classes and GED programs list.

 It includes all locations, from community colleges and literacy councils to the local church where dedicated instructors and volunteers are giving all they have to help you get your GED diploma and succeed in life.
 Check it out here: